-Truth is, force kills the spirit, dampens passion, and destroys the zest and life of learning.
-Force trains followers, not leaders.
+This is because force kills the spirit, dampens passion, and destroys the zest and life of learning.
+Force makes followers, not leaders.
 When children are given choices in their learning, the learning is more powerful.
 Wouldn't you rather that your child:

-has her own opinions that she can articulate?
+Has his own opinions that he can articulate?

 Would you like to try using more choice and less force?
 Here are some things that can help you better inspire your child to become a powerful, independent learner:

-Talk to him about his future and help him set goals.
+Talk to her about her future and help her set goals.

 Provide a variety of learning experiences to him, not just textbooks and workbooks.